 Wish I’d known about support groups online and how important they are.

-Wish Internet service was at a reduced rate (or
+Wish Internet service was at a reduced rate (or free) to handicapped folks that can’t get around.

 Wish electric rates were reduced for those with power chairs and breathing devices that need plugging in each night.